agardnerIT/tracepusher/docs/usage/index.md

 ## Use tracepusher in various contexts

+### Trace Kubernetes Jobs and CronJobs

+See [trace Kubernetes Jobs and Cronjobs](k8sjobs.md) for more information.

 ### Standalone Binary

-For more, this will be the preferred way to run tracepusher.
+For most, this will be the preferred way to run tracepusher.

 Download the [relevant binary from the releases page on GitHub](https://github.com/agardnerit/tracepusher/releases/latest) and execute.